-Sikkim is surrounded by vast stretches of Tibetan Plateaus in the North, the Chumbi Valley of Tibet and the Kingdom of Bhutan in the East, the Kingdom of Nepal in the West and Darjeeling district of West Bengal in the South.
+Sikkim is surrounded by vast stretches of Tibetan Plateaus in the north, the Chumbi Valley of Tibet and the Kingdom of Bhutan in the east, the Kingdom of Nepal in the west and the Darjeeling district of West Bengal in the south.

-Sikkim is naturally endowed with rich flora and fauna.
-Its climate and topographical conditions support industries such as agriculture, horticulture, food processing, tourism and non-timber forest produce.
-The state follows the North East Industrial Investment Promotion Policy, 2007, which provides several incentives and concessions for investment in the state.
-It also provides excellent institutional support through various central and State Government agencies viz., North East Council, Ministry of Development of North Eastern Region, Commerce and Industries Department.
+The state follows the North East Industrial Investment Promotion Policy, 2007, which provides several incentives and concessions for investment.
+Institutional support is provided through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Commerce and Industries Department.